Communications Sector Rating: Underperform

 Communications sector overview

-Concerns over peak growth rates and potential regulations appear to be weighing on the group.
-Costs also seem likely to go up as the fight for consumers escalates.
+The sector has done fairly well year to date, but we have concerns over possible peak growth rates and regulations that could dent recent solid performance.
+Costs also seem likely to go up as the fight for consumers escalates and competition heats up.

 Market outlook for the communications sector

-But one concern we have is that all of this excitement costs money.
+This adds to a major concern we have--that all of this excitement costs money.
 Pursuing new technologies and providing quality content has costs associated with it, and we believe that those costs are likely to grow over the coming year.
 Also, with some of the companies in the group growing into some of the largest-cap stocks in the U.S., they are attracting more attention from the government, which has expressed concern about both the size of some of these companies as well as their protection of the privacy of their consumers.
 Part of the reason advertisers were so willing to spend an estimated $107 billion on online advertising in 2018 (eMarketer) is the ability of those online sources to better target those ads to specific consumers.
 If their ability to collect consumer data were to be curtailed, their ability to grow revenues could be more limited.

 While the communications sector has many exciting companies, we currently believe the stocks of many of those companies have risks that outweigh the potential rewards … at least for now.
 That’s why we continue to hold an underperform rating on the group.